 Paulias, who looks after Component 3’s market access infrastructure, says

-The key drive to cocoa production and supply was road links and access.
+The key driver to cocoa production and supply was road links and access.
 We basically upgrade existing feeder roads to improve market access for our farmers.

 The total portfolio for the component in PNG is just under K32 million.
 We have rehabilitated six feeder roads in East New Britain including one culvert up in Warongoi.
 In the Momase Region, we have completed a 6.1km feeder road in the Markham area (Morobe), and we are just about to complete another 6km road in the Transgogol area (Madang).
 Currently, we are progressing rehabilitation work to five feeder roads in East Sepik – four in Maprik and one in Yangoru – at a total investment of K10 million.
 The aim of the investment is to ease some of the constraints afflicting farmers so that the cost of transport to market is reduced.
 The project started in 2014 and is coming to the closing phase.